Icinga/icinga2/doc/3-monitoring-basics.md

 Icinga 2 will clear the acknowledgement when expired and start to re-notify if the problem persists.

-## <a id="dependencies"></a> Dependencies

-Icinga 2 uses host and service [Dependency](#objecttype-dependency) objects for determing their network reachability.
-The `parent_host_name` and `parent_service_name` attributes are mandatory for service dependencies, `parent_host_name` is required for host dependencies.

-A service can depend on a host, and vice versa.
-A service has an implicit dependency (parent) to its host.
-A host to host dependency acts implicit as host parent relation.
-When dependencies are calculated, not only the immediate parent is taken into account but all parents are inherited.

-Notifications are suppressed if a host or service becomes unreachable.

-A common scenario is the Icinga 2 server behind a router.
-Checking internet access by pinging the Google DNS server `google-dns` is a common method, but will fail in case the `dsl-router` host is down.
-Therefore the example below defines a host dependency which acts implicit as parent relation too.

-Furthermore the host may be reachable but ping probes are dropped by the router's firewall.
-In case the `dsl-router``ping4` service check fails, all further checks for the `ping4` service on host `google-dns` service should be suppressed.
-This is achieved by setting the `disable_checks` attribute to `true`.

-    object Host "dsl-router" {
-      address = "192.168.1.1"
-    }

-    object Host "google-dns" {
-      address = "8.8.8.8"
-    }

-    apply Service "ping4" {
-      import "generic-service"

-      check_command = "ping4"

-      assign where host.address
-    }

-    apply Dependency "internet" to Service {
-      parent_host_name = "dsl-router"
-      disable_checks = true

-      assign where host.name != "dsl-router"
-    }

-Another classic example are agent based checks.
-You would define a health check for the agent daemon responding to your requests, and make all other services querying that daemon depend on that health check.

-The following configuration defines two nrpe based service checks `nrpe-load` and `nrpe-disk` applied to the `nrpe-server`.
-The health check is defined as `nrpe-health` service.

-    apply Service "nrpe-health" {
-      import "generic-service"
-      check_command = "nrpe"
-      assign where match("nrpe-*", host.name)
-    }

-    apply Service "nrpe-load" {
-      import "generic-service"
-      check_command = "nrpe"
-      vars.nrpe_command = "check_load"
-      assign where match("nrpe-*", host.name)
-    }

-    apply Service "nrpe-disk" {
-      import "generic-service"
-      check_command = "nrpe"
-      vars.nrpe_command = "check_disk"
-      assign where match("nrpe-*", host.name)
-    }

-    object Host "nrpe-server" {
-      import "generic-host"
-      address = "192.168.1.5",
-    }

-    apply Dependency "disable-nrpe-checks" to Service {
-      parent_service_name = "nrpe-health"

-      states = [ Warning, Critical, Unknown ]
-      disable_checks = true
-      disable_notifications = true
-      assign where match("nrpe-*", host.name)
-      ignore where service.name == "nrpe-health"
-    }

-The `disable-nrpe-checks` dependency is applied to all services on the `nrpe-service` host but not the `nrpe-health` service itself.

 ## <a id="custom-attributes"></a> Custom Attributes